Near Future in Spanish: As Easy as Ir + a + Infinitive

 You are going to know how to conjugate the near future.

-Take Note: Notice that the time markers for the near future describe a time close to the present.
+Take Note: Notice that the time markers for the immediate future describe a time close to the present.
 For that reason, it’s common to use time markers such as este año (this year), a las cinco (at five), el año que viene (next year), el lunes (on Monday), etc.

 graphic with time markers for the near future in spanish

-Near Future vs Simple Future in Spanish
+Spanish Grammar: Near Future vs Simple Future

 The near and simple future are used to talk about the future in Spanish.
 However, the difference between these tenses is the nuance and temporary distance you want to express.